Important information for Materials applicants

 SELECTION OF PROJECTS

-When completing the Oxford application form, in the 'Supporting Documents' section entitled 'Statement of purpose/research proposal/personal statement', you must list in order of preference up to four preferred research topics/supervisors selected from those advertised on the present webpages, while Materials MSc(Research) applicants must list in order of preference up to two preferred research topics/supervisors selected from those advertised on the present webpages.
+When completing the Oxford application form, in the 'Supporting Documents' section entitled 'Statement of purpose/research proposal/personal statement', Materials DPhil applicants must list in order of preference up to four preferred research topics/supervisors selected from those advertised on the present webpages, while Materials MSc(Research) applicants must list in order of preference up to two preferred research topics/supervisors selected from those advertised on the present webpages.
 Normally, up to these limits, each lead supervisor you identify will consider your application and we guarantee that at least one of these will do so.
 In addition you must include a short statement (up to 400 words) to outline your research interests and indicate the rationale behind your choice of projects.
 We do not require a research proposal.

 For further information see the "How to Apply" section of the prospectus entry for the relevant Materials research degree programme.